emfcamp/emfnoc/README.md

 Subnet plans and service configuration (DNS, DHCP, Icinga, etc) are all stored in a private Google Spreadsheet, the scripts in the configbuilders folder takes this data and produces local configs on the virtual machines.

-Every EMF, Google breaks their API in a backwards-compatible way, and makes the login more and more complicated.
+Every EMF, Google breaks their API in a backwards-incompatible way, and makes the login more and more complicated.
 It's no longer sufficient to just login with credentials.
 Here's the procedure for 2018:

 First create /etc/emf-gdata.conf